 Box fans are typically less costly than tower fans, as their mechanics are relatively simple.
 They are easy to repair or replace, while tower fans often must be returned to the manufacturer or placed in the hands of an experienced electrician or appliance service for any necessary work.

-Tower fans have the advantage of a smaller "footprint," meaning they take up less floor or desk space and are easier to relocate from one position in the room to another.
-They don't have the ungainly look of box fans; they are also less intrusive on the overall decoration of a room and easier to pair with other elements, such as lights, bookcases and entertainment centers.
+Tower fans have the advantage of taking up less floor or desk space and are easier to relocate from one position in the room to another.
+They're sleeker than box fans, but are unassuming and can fit in very well with all kinds of room decor, any lights, bookcases, or entertainment centers.